MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/bypass-custom-business-logic-preview.md

 ## New optional parameters

-The two new [optional parameters](optional-parameters.md) you can use to bypass custom business logic are introduced in the table below.
+The two new [optional parameters](optional-parameters.md) you can use to bypass custom business logic are introduced in the following table.

 |Optional parameter|Description|
 |---|---|